Michael Kopech Files For Divorce From Pregnant ‘Riverdale’ Star Vanessa Morgan 5 Months After Wedding

 The Canadian actress thanked “God for this blessing” and also hinted at happier times in her marriage.

-Morgan last shared a photo on Instagram of her husband twelve weeks ago and wished him a happy birthday.
-Kopech celebrated his 24th birthday on April 30th.
-In the snap that she shared, it appeared as if the two were sharing an intimate moment.
+Morgan last shared a photo on Instagram of her husband 12 weeks ago and wished him a happy birthday, in a post you can view here.
+Kopech celebrated his 24th birthday on April 30.
+In the snap that she posted, it appeared as if the two were sharing an intimate moment.

 Kopech had Tommy John surgery in September 2018 after he tore his ulnar collateral ligament in his right elbow.
 Due to his recovery, he missed the 2019 season.
 The athlete showed a promising start to the 2020 season as six of his 11 pitches reached 100 mph.